DeclK/notes/dev_notes/CUDA_ALL/CUDA Programming 7.md

 - pick up cutlass examples: interested in all kinds of gemm and kernel fusion
 - [CUTLASS CuTe实战(二)-应用](https://zhuanlan.zhihu.com/p/692078624) [github](https://github.com/zeroine/cutlass-cute-sample) this gives examples on optimze gemm and fusing kernel, and most importantly, it gives examples on how to use ncu & nsys to analyize the performance
 - cutlass in flash attention
+- understand cutlass scale mm in vllm
+- sage attention implementation (not much cutlass involved, but have a lot to do with flashinfer and vllm)

 ## Questions